 found down a well at Kyle and now half-displayed in Rothe House, Kilkenny.

 - a recently-reported figure (in

 private ownership) with asymmetrical eyes, ridiculously high breasts

 Castle - on

 - high on the south wall.
 60/S356.740

-from castle ruins, but recently described by Barbara Freitag as holding
+castle ruins, now destroyed, but mentioned by Barbara Freitag as holding